 - 1. Riding into a section.
-This is defined as the moment a rider's front axle crosses over the start line. - 2.
+This is defined as the moment a rider's tire crosses over the start line. - 2.
 Riding through the section without "dabbing".
 Dabbing is defined as follows: - a.
 Allowing any part of the rider's body to touch the ground or obstacle.
 If loose clothing brushes against the ground or obstacle but does not influence the rider's balance, then this is acceptable (does not constitute a dab). - b.
-Allowing any part of the cycle except the tire, rim, spokes, crank arms, pedals, bottom bracket, bashguard or bearing housings to touch the ground. - c.
+Allowing any part of the cycle except the tire, rim, spokes, crank arms, pedals, or bearing caps to touch the ground or obstacle. - c.
 Riding or hopping outside the boundaries of the defined section.
-The axle(s) of the cycle must be within the boundaries of the section at all times, even if the rider is in the air (for example, a rider cannot hop over a section boundary that turns a corner, even if they land back inside the section). - d.
+The unicycle must be within the boundaries of the section at all times, even if the rider is in the air (for example, a rider cannot hop over a section boundary that turns a corner, even if they land back inside the section). - d.
 Breaking the flagging tape or other markers that are delineating a section boundary.
-Touching or stretching the tape does not constitute a dab, as long as the axle(s) remain inside the section boundary. - e.
+Touching or stretching the tape does not constitute a dab, as long as the unicycle remains inside the section boundary. - e.
 Riding a section in any way that is not consistent with the instructions outlined for that problem.

 3. Exiting the section.
-A rider exits a section when their axle(s) fully cross over the finish line, or are within a defined finish area (such as a taped circle on top of a boulder).
+A rider exits a section when their wheel fully cross over the finish line, or are within a defined finish area (such as a taped circle on top of a boulder).
 There is no requirement to exit in control.
 If a rider falls across the defined finish line but manages to exit without dabbing, they have cleaned the section.